resources background

 3. Abuse of WHOIS Privacy/Proxy Services

-A study commissioned by ICANN revealed that a significant percentage of domains associated with malicious activities utilized WHOIS privacy or proxy services to conceal registrant identities.
+An ICANN-commissioned study on WHOIS privacy and proxy service abuse found that a significant percentage of domains associated with malicious activities utilized WHOIS privacy or proxy services to conceal registrant identities.
 Specifically, 46% of sampled advanced fee fraud cases involved domains registered through such services.
 This obfuscation hampers efforts by law enforcement and cybersecurity professionals to trace and mitigate fraudulent activities, demonstrating how privacy tools, while beneficial for legitimate users, can also shield malicious actors.

 Case Studies and Real-World Examples